How about the use of dual mediators in Asian mediations

 To avoid abuse of the tandem process, there should always be a specific time limit and specific date deadline for completion of any commercial mediation with tandem mediators.

 Thomas J. Klitgaard is an experienced American mediator.
+He is also on SIMC’s panel of international mediators.
 He has experience in finance and intellectual property.
 As a sideline, he mediates disputes between the police and members of the public in San Francisco.
 He has taught courses on Asian Legal Systems and more recently a course on Chinese Business Law at the University of San Francisco.
 Email him at email@example.com.